PostHog/posthog.com/contents/blog/making-something-people-want.md

 * No access to underlying data (to debug)
 * Opaque pricing
 * Sending our data to a 3rd party (privacy, and adblockers causing us to lose 50% of our data)
-* We didn't want to have to set up the telemetry manually.
+* Setting up the telemetry manually, which we didn't want to do.
 We wanted to auto capture front end events.

 So we solved the above with our [initial launch on Hacker News (HN)](https://news.ycombinator.com/item?id=22376732).